NFL bubble watch: 32 veterans who could be cut before Week 1

 Quarterback Kevin Hogan

 The Redskins traded for Hogan in the offseason, giving them three quarterbacks.
-Hogan is a distant third behind starter Alex Smith and backup Colt McCoy so he'll need an impressive preseason to warrant a roster spot.
+Hogan is a distant third behind starter Alex Smith and backup Colt McCoy, so he'll need an impressive preseason to warrant a roster spot.
 He's learning a new system, and adapting to new teammates, but it wasn't as if he made a strong case in the spring that he should be on the 53-man roster.
 Coach Jay Gruden went with two quarterbacks last season, though they wanted to keep Nate Sudfeld on the practice squad.
 Going with two passers allows the Redskins to keep an extra player elsewhere, and that might be necessary with the new kickoff rules that will highlight the need for smaller, faster players. -- John Keim